UCSF-CBI/c4/docs/howto/rstudio-server-2.md

-# Work with Rstudio Server
+# Work with RStudio Server

 We have a module in the CBI software stack designed to run rstudio server as a per user Slurm job.
 We can use OnDemand (preferred) or srun for this.